 Old, Rusty Screws

 If you’ve just had a new window installed by a contractor or company, check the screws first.
-If the screws look rusty, old or worn, they lied to you about the window frame (and might have lied about the overall quality of their work).
-Using old screws for a new job is a bad sign that could point to worse issues.
+If the screws look rusty, old, or worn, they lied to you about the window frame (and might have lied about the overall quality of their work).
+Using old screws for a new job is a sign of a bad installation company, and could point to worse issues.

 Cracks in the Frame

-A window that won’t close properly is a sign of one that wasn’t measured right when it was installed (or simply just installed badly).
+A window that won’t close properly is a sign the newly installed window wasn’t measured correctly, or it was simply just installed poorly.
 Take note, because it could lead to further problems and could mean that the window needs some serious repairs.

 Discount Window and Door of Omaha